 - That the shipment has not been tampered with during transit

 Want to understand more about how diamond quality is independently verified?
-Read our guide to diamond certification: GIA, HRD, and IGI explained.
+Read our complete guide to diamond certification: GIA, HRD and IGI explained.

 Pro Tip: Always ask your diamond dealer whether the stone has been traded through a Kimberley Process-compliant channel.
-All diamonds at Diamantwerp are fully compliant — certified by GIA, HRD, or IGI, and traded through the AWDC-regulated Antwerp market.
+All diamonds at Diamantwerp are fully compliant — certified by GIA, HRD Antwerp or IGI, and traded through the AWDC-regulated Antwerp market.

 The Four Diamond Bourses of Antwerp

-- Beurs voor Diamanthandel — the oldest and largest, located on the Pelikaanstraat (the same street as Diamantwerp)
+- Beurs voor Diamanthandel (est. 1904) — the largest and most internationally recognised bourse, located on Pelikaanstraat — the same street as Diamantwerp

-- Diamantclub van Antwerpen — one of the world's oldest diamond clubs
+- Diamantclub van Antwerpen (est. 1893) — the world's first official diamond exchange, founded more than 130 years ago

-Together, these four bourses form the backbone of Antwerp's diamond trading infrastructure.
-Membership requires strict vetting, and all trades conducted on the floors are governed by established rules and dispute resolution procedures.
-This creates a level of trust, accountability, and transparency that is unique to Antwerp.
+Membership of any one bourse grants access to all four — and requires strict vetting.
+All trades conducted on the floors are governed by established rules and binding dispute resolution procedures.
+This creates a level of trust, accountability and transparency that is unique to Antwerp and simply does not exist in unregulated diamond markets.

-The bourses are also where many international diamond dealers come to source stones.
-If you walk through the Hoveniersstraat or Pelikaanstraat, you'll see dealers from India, Israel, the United States, Japan, and dozens of other countries — all drawn by the unmatched concentration of supply and expertise.
+The bourses are also where international diamond dealers come to source stones.
+Walk through the Hoveniersstraat or Pelikaanstraat on any working day and you'll see dealers from India, Israel, the United States, Japan and dozens of other countries — all drawn by Antwerp's unmatched concentration of supply and expertise.

 HRD Antwerp: The AWDC's Certification Laboratory

 HRD Antwerp (Hoge Raad voor Diamant) is one of the world's three most respected diamond grading laboratories, alongside GIA and IGI.
-What many people don't know is that HRD Antwerp was originally established by the AWDC as the industry's own grading laboratory.
+What many buyers don't know is that HRD Antwerp was originally established by the AWDC as the diamond industry's own grading institution — built from within the Antwerp ecosystem to serve the needs of the trade.

-Today, HRD Antwerp operates independently but maintains a close relationship with the AWDC ecosystem.
-It is particularly respected for its expertise in grading diamond cut quality and for its advanced methods of detecting synthetic and treated diamonds.
+Today, HRD Antwerp operates as an independent laboratory but maintains a close relationship with the AWDC framework.
+It is particularly respected for its expertise in grading diamond cut quality and for its advanced methods of detecting synthetic and treated diamonds — two areas of growing importance in the modern market.

-An HRD certificate is widely accepted across Europe and increasingly worldwide.
-Together with GIA and IGI certificates, it provides buyers with an independent, scientifically rigorous assessment of a diamond's 4 C's: cut, colour, clarity, and carat weight.
+An HRD Antwerp certificate is widely accepted across Europe and increasingly recognised worldwide.
+Together with GIA and IGI certificates, it provides buyers with an independent, scientifically rigorous assessment of a diamond's 4 C's: cut, colour, clarity and carat weight — giving you the confidence to buy without seeing the stone in person.

-Pro Tip: Not sure which certificate to trust?
-Our guide to GIA vs HRD vs IGI certification breaks down the differences.
-Short answer: all three are excellent.
-The best certificate is the one that comes from a lab you trust and that your market recognises.
+Not sure which certificate to trust?
+Our guide to GIA vs HRD vs IGI certification breaks down the key differences.
+The short answer: all three are excellent.
+The best certificate is the one from a lab your market recognises — and all three operate from within the Antwerp diamond district.

 What the AWDC Means for Diamond Buyers

 You don't need to interact with the AWDC directly to benefit from its work.
-Its impact is built into every Antwerp diamond transaction.
-Here's what it means for you:
+Its impact is built into every Antwerp diamond transaction — from the moment a rough stone enters Belgium to the moment a certified diamond leaves for its buyer.

 Price advantage.
 Because the AWDC attracts such a high concentration of dealers and supply, competition in Antwerp is intense.
 This keeps prices significantly below retail — typically 30–75% less than what you'd pay in a jewellery store for an equivalent certified loose diamond.

 Certification quality.
-The presence of GIA, HRD, and IGI within the district means diamonds can be graded and certified on the spot — with the highest standards of accuracy and independence.
+The presence of GIA, HRD Antwerp and IGI within the district means diamonds can be graded and certified on the spot — with the highest standards of accuracy and independence available anywhere in the world.

 Expertise depth.
-Over 500 years of accumulated knowledge, passed down through generations of diamond cutters, traders, and gemologists.
-When you buy from an experienced Antwerp dealer, you benefit from this deep expertise in cut, colour, clarity, and carat evaluation.
+Over 500 years of accumulated knowledge, passed down through generations of diamond cutters, traders and gemologists.
+When you buy from an experienced Antwerp dealer, you benefit from deep expertise in cut, colour, clarity and carat evaluation that simply cannot be replicated outside this district.

 Dispute resolution.
-Trades conducted through the bourses are governed by established rules.
-If a dispute arises, there are formal resolution procedures — a level of buyer protection that informal markets simply cannot offer.
+Trades conducted through the bourses are governed by established rules and formal arbitration procedures.
+If a dispute arises, there are binding resolution mechanisms — a level of buyer protection that informal and online-only diamond markets cannot offer.

 Diamantwerp and the AWDC

 Diamantwerp has been part of the Antwerp diamond district since 1987.
-Based at Pelikaanstraat 62 — on the same street as the historic Beurs voor Diamanthandel — we operate within the framework that the AWDC maintains.
+Based at Pelikaanstraat 62 — on the same street as the historic Beurs voor Diamanthandel — we operate within the regulatory framework that the AWDC maintains, and benefit directly from the infrastructure, trust and expertise it has built over decades.

 Every diamond in our collection is:

-- Certified by GIA, HRD, or IGI — the world's leading grading laboratories
+- Certified by GIA, HRD Antwerp or IGI — the world's three leading independent grading laboratories

 - 100% ethically sourced — fully compliant with Kimberley Process standards

-- Priced up to 75% below traditional retail — because we sell directly from the source
+- Priced up to 75% below traditional retail — because we sell directly from the source, without jewellery store markups

-Whether you're looking for a classic round brilliant, an elegant oval, a modern princess cut, a sophisticated emerald cut, or any other diamond shape, our team of certified gemologists can guide you through the selection process with personal advice and no obligation.
+Whether you're looking for a classic round brilliant, an elegant oval, a modern princess cut, a sophisticated emerald cut or any other diamond shape, our team of certified gemologists is here to guide you — with personal advice, full transparency and no obligation.

-Pro Tip: Ready to explore certified diamonds from the heart of the Antwerp diamond district?
-Browse our collection online or contact our team for personalised guidance.
-Every purchase comes with full certification documentation and our quality guarantee.
+Ready to explore?
+Browse our certified diamond collection or contact our team for personalised guidance.
+Every purchase comes with full certification documentation, Kimberley Process compliance and our quality guarantee — direct from the heart of the Antwerp diamond district.